mbovel/itp-project/report.md

 The proof of this theorem is done by induction on the list of axioms `axms`.
 The base case is trivial, as the empty list of axioms corresponds to the empty relation, and the disjoint-set data structure built from it is also empty, implying that no different elements are equivalent.

 For the inductive case however, we need a way to reason about the equivalence of two elements `x` and `y` in the disjoint-set data structure built from a list of axioms with an additional axiom `(w, z)`.
-Exposed differently, we need to reason about what happens when we add an axiom `(w, z)` to a list of axioms `axms'` and build the disjoint-set data structure from it.
+Exposed differently, we need to reason about what happens when we add an axiom `(w, z)` to a list of axioms `axms` and build the disjoint-set data structure from it.

-Formally, this boils down to analysing what `eq (w, z) :: axms' x y` means with respect to `eq axms' x y`.
+Formally, this boils down to analysing what `eq (w, z) :: axms x y` means with respect to `eq axms x y`.
 This is one of the pivotal lemmas of the proof.

 The lemma is the following: